A Blessingway: Shower the Mother-To-Be with Blessings

 Most of the time a Blessingway is specifically for women.
 You should consider your guest list carefully.
 Invite only those very close to the mother, or those older women that she looks up to.
 It may be best to work on the guest list with the mother.

-Here are some ideas from Natural Birth and Baby Care on how to structure your own Blessingway ceremony:
+Here are some ideas on how to structure your own Blessingway ceremony:

 - Start by cleansing the space for your ceremony (and the nursery) with sage.